Python-PyQt/PyQt6-Docs/docs/pyqt_qsettings.rst

 setting with an integer value of ``42`` may be retrieved (on some platforms) as a string value of ``'42'``.

-As a solution to this problem PyQt6's implementation of :meth:`~PyQt4.QtCore.QSettings.value` takes an optional third argument called ``type``.
+As a solution to this problem PyQt6's implementation takes an optional third argument called ``type``.
 This is either a Python type object, e.g. ``int``, or a string that is the name of a C++ type, e.g. ``'QStringList'``.
 The value returned will be an object of the requested type.

 For example::